table of contents

 How to reward yourself when working to maintain a healthy weight

 For many people, keeping the lost weight from coming back is often the hardest part of losing weight.
-Once people reach their goal, it’s common to end up slipping back into old habits.
 With that in mind, continuing to set goals and reward your progress is important for reinforcing your new healthy habits and keeping yourself focused.

 When we eat food, it causes the neurotransmitter dopamine to be released (Volkow, 2011).
 Dopamine is often referred to as the “feel good” hormone because it promotes positive feelings and rewards.